JustinSainton/Klarna/readme.md

 Tested up to: 3.5
 Stable tag: 1.3

-Klarna is a revoltionary new payment gateway that makes it safer, simpler and more fun to shop online.
+Klarna is a revolutionary new payment gateway that makes it safer, simpler and more fun to shop online.